Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 6. Inside the Ferry to Pulau Tioman

 The queue was long but orderly.
-The ferry tickets had seat number allocated.
-We were assigned to sit on the top deck which had fewer seats comparing to the lower deck.
+The ferry tickets had seat numbers allocated.
+We were assigned to sit on the top deck which had fewer seats compared to the lower deck.

 We told them nicely that someone else had also taken our seat, hinting that they should just find another available seat on the top deck.
 The man was unhappy and exclaimed that he didn’t care.